• Skip to primary navigation

 Wildflower Society

-The Wildflower Society is made up of our most generous donors, those who give $1,000 or more to the Eno River Association to help build resilience in the Eno watershed.
-We have four different tiers within the Wildflower Society, with new benefits at each level.
+The Wildflower Society recognizes supporters with a strong commitment to environmental conservation who have the capacity to contribute at a higher level.
+Those who give $1,000 or more to the Eno River Association help to sustain our work to build resilience in the Eno watershed.
+We have four different tiers within the Wildflower Society, with additional benefits at each level.

-Trillium ($1,000 – $2,499): As a Trillium member, you get all the benefits of being a Friend of the Eno with recognition in our Annual Report, an invitation to an exclusive pre-Annual Meeting Happy Hour, and access to special Eno River Merch.
+Trillium ($1,000 – $2,499) As a Trillium member, you get all the benefits of being a Friend of the Eno along with additional recognition in our Annual Report, an invitation to an exclusive pre-Annual Meeting Happy Hour, and access to special Eno River Merch.

 Blue Heron Society